California Security Deposit Laws: What Landlords Must Know

 What is a Security Deposit?

 It is a sum typically in the form of cash.
 This sum is paid by the tenant to the landlord before moving in to the rental property whether it’s a lease or a rental agreement.
 The amount of the security deposit is determined according to the monthly rent.
-That is, the total amount of one or more month’s rent is kept as a security deposit by the landlord.
-For instance, if the rent is $1000, and according to the lease agreement the tenant will pay three month’s rent in advance as security deposit before moving in, then the amount paid will be $3000.
+That is, the total amount of one month’s rent is kept as a security deposit by the landlord.
+For instance, if the rent is $1000, and according to the lease agreement the tenant will pay one month’s rent in advance as security deposit before moving in, then the amount paid will be $2,000.
 This would eventually have to be returned to the tenant when they leave the property.
 It is the right of landlord to ask for security deposit from the tenant before handing over the property so that if there is a breach of lease or damage caused to the property – or the tenant refuses to pay the rent – then the amount will be deducted from the security deposit.

 RELATED:Root Cause of Most Tenant and Landlord Disputes